mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/build-mongosyphon-config.md

 }
 ```

 This specifies the required parameters to connect to the MySQL server that you will be extracting data from.
-We have provided all of the required credentials and connection parameters - you do not need to edit this.
+We have provided all of the required credentials and connection parameters - **you do not need to edit this**.

 ## Target
 The next section of the template is the `target` section which specifies the parameters required to connect to your Atlas Cluster:
 ```
 "target": {
     "mode": "insert",
-    "uri":"mongodb+srv://appUser:AtlasW0rkshop!@yourURI?retryWrites=true&w=majority",
+    "uri":"mongodb+srv://appUser:AtlasW0rkshop!@DATABASEURI?retryWrites=true&w=majority",
     "namespace": "hackathon.customers"
 }
 ```